Script are not enabled

 Department of Education

-Pain isn't always obvious.
-And, for some, it's too difficult to talk about pain, thoughts of suicide, and the need for help.
-Though the warning signs can be subtle, they are there.
-By recognizing these signs, knowing how to start a conversation, and where to turn for help, you have the power to make a difference.
-Learn more about signs, starting a conversation and where to reach out for support.
+Pain isn't always obvious, and for some, it feels too difficult to talk about.
+Even though the warning signs of someone experiencing mental health related pain can be subtle, they are there.
+By recognizing these signs, knowing how to start a conversation, and where to turn for help, you can have the power to make a difference.
+Learn more about the signs, how to start the conversation, and where to reach out for support on the Know the Signs website.

 This Internet site contains hypertext links to information created and maintained by other public and private organizations.
 These links are provided for your convenience.
 The Orange County Department of Education does not control or guarantee the accuracy, relevance, timeliness or completeness of this outside information.
 Further, the inclusion of links to particular items in hypertext are not intended to reflect their importance, nor is it intended to endorse any views expressed or products or services offered on these outside sites, or the organizations sponsoring the sites.